| San Antonio Area Roads & Freeways

 "green wave" before it can change.
 When signals are synchronized, the

-green times on that road are fixed and can't be preempted (except for
+green times on the major road are fixed by design and typically can't be preempted (except for

 hasn't yet expired.
 Whenever a signal turns green, there is a set

-minimum amount of time it must stay green.
-This minimum length can be
+minimum amount of time it will stay green.
+If a pedestrian signal has